Main content

 Overview and metadata sections

-Herbert Vandenburg Ames, professor of American constitutional history and dean of the Graduate School at the University of Pennsylvania, was connected with the University of Pennsylvania for 38 years.
-Born in Lancaster, Massachusetts, in 1865, Ames graduated from Amherst College and received his M.A. and Ph.D. from Harvard.
-After studies in Leipzig and Heidleberg, Ames taught at the University of Michigan and Ohio State University before becoming an instructor in American history at Penn in 1897.
-In 1925 he was awarded the honorary degree of Litt.
+Herbert Vandenburg Ames (1865-1935), was a professor of American constitutional history and a dean of the Graduate School at the University of Pennsylvania.
+He was born in Lancaster, Massachusetts on August 7, 1865, to parents Marcus Ames and Jane Angeline nee Vandenburg.
+Ames graduated from Amherst College and received his M.A. and Ph.D. from Harvard.
+After studies in Leipzig and Heidelberg, Ames taught at the University of Michigan and Ohio State University before becoming an instructor in American history at Penn in 1897.
+He served as dean of the Graduate School from 1907 to 1928.
+In 1921, Ames was elected a member of the American Philosophical Society, and in 1925 he was awarded the honorary degree of Litt.
 D. from the University of Pennsylvania.

 Professor Ames was the author of a number of books and articles, including the book "Proposed Amendments to the Constitution of the United States," for which he received the Justin Winsor prize of the American Historical Association.